 Should I Pick An Agency, Technical Cofounder, or Freelancer?

-One of the sexier questions that every app entrepreneur faces is “Do I hire an agency with a team in place, or build my own team of freelancers?”
+One of the sexier questions that every app entrepreneur faces is “Do I hire a mobile app development outsourcing company with a team in place, or build my own team of freelancers?”
 A little background refresher: I’ve been a freelancer and have hired freelancers.
-I’ve run an agency and have hired agencies.
-I have so much personal data on this age-old question it hurts.
+I’ve run an app making agency and have hired agencies.
+I have so much personal data on this age-old question, it hurts.